Sustainable-Aquafeeds-Project/feed_pressure_mapping/README.md

 ### 'scripts' folder

 The scripts folder contains all code necessary to generate the results attached to the publication listed above.
+However, replication of results can be most easily completed through '2_run_project_scripts' in the project home folder.

-All scripts are numbered by the order in which they should be run. **Note:** 00_tidying_data cannot be run unless the user is a member of the Sustainable Aquafeeds Project and has access to the Research Data Storage facility.
+For individual running, all scripts are numbered by the order in which they should be run. **Note:** 00_tidying_data cannot be run unless the user is a member of the Sustainable Aquafeeds Project and has access to the Research Data Storage facility.
 Raw data is tidied in this script and products are saved to the project folders.

 | Script                                       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |:---------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|